 The applicant completes the form by answering questions about income and debt.
 The clerk then makes the determination regarding civil indigent status.
 Clarified in the statutes is the following:

-An applicant, including an applicant who is a minor or an adult tax-dependent person, is indigent if the applicant's income is equal to or below 200 percent of the then-current federal poverty guidelines prescribed for the size of the household of the applicant by the United States Department of Health and Human Services.
+An applicant, including an applicant who is a minor or an adult tax-dependent person, is indigent if the applicant's income is equal to or below 200 percent of the prescribed for the size of the household of the applicant by the United States Department of Health and Human Services.

 Esta página está disponible en español.

 In a 2010 speech the ABA Pro Bono Publico Awards Luncheon, Laurence H. Tribe, Senior Counselor for Access to Justice, stated: